 Getting involved with campus activities is one of the most important things you can do in university.
 Why?
 It’s the way you become connected to your school, your fellow students, and the wider community at UBC.
 It’s how you can meet new friends and discover new interests.
 It’s how you can begin to feel like you’re not just another number, but a part of something bigger.
 This is what university is all about.

-I’ll tell you why I am most excited for Day of the LongBoat: it’s a great way to go crazy at the beginning of the school year, before getting bogged down with readings, assignments, and exams.
-As a graduate student, it’s very tempting to simply put my academic blinders on and focus only on my studies at the expense of making friends and having a social life.
+I’ll tell you why Day of the LongBoat is so exciting: it’s a great way to go crazy at the beginning of the school year, before getting bogged down with readings, assignments, and exams.
+It can be tempting to put academic blinders on and focus only on your studies at the expense of making friends and having a social life.

 Because UBC is a mostly commuter school, it can be difficult to feel connected to campus and the wider university community.
 You never know if you don’t try.
 You might end up meeting your next best friend.
 At the very least, you’ll have a good time and enjoy yourself.